 This program is open to everyone who wants to change the world, across color, creed, class, gender, orientation, political persuasion, and beyond.
 However, we target underrepresented voices, including women, with valuable (and underrepresented) knowledge and experience.
-Because of our founding mission, the majority of participants in all workshops must identify as female.
+Because of our founding mission, the majority of participants in all workshops must identify as women.

 This program is also suitable for all levels of players.
 It is designed to be of highest value whether you are at the beginning of your career, at the top of your game, or somewhere in the middle, side, or other.
 Our focus is on thinking with power and clarity, not on media or writing per se.
 Thus our workshop is also equally powerful for those with or without publishing experience.
 If you'd like to bring The OpEd Project to your university, nonprofit, conference, community organization or company, contact us.

 We are committed to ensuring OpEd Project programs are affordable for any underrepresented person who is committed to changing the world with their voice.
 To that end, we provide full and partial scholarships for up to 40% of participants in any workshop.
 Our scholarship policy follows a sustainable social justice model in which those who can afford to pay help support those who cannot.
 For more information and to apply for a scholarship, click here.

 Tuition is fully refundable if a cancellation is made within 24 hours of purchase.
 After that, it is nonrefundable.
 This is necessary because of our sustainable social justice model, in which scholarship spots are allocated in part based on the number of paid participants who have registered.
 However, if a conflict arises, you may transfer your registration to another date, city or person, as follows.